Manny Pacquiao: Personal life

 Pacquiao married Jinkee Jamora on May 10, 1999.
-Together, they have five children, Emmanuel Jr. (Jimuel), Michael Stephen, Mary Divine Grace (Princess) who is a popular YouTube vlogger with millions of subscribers and started the Pacquiao family's network of YouTube content, Queen Elizabeth (Queenie) and Israel.
-His first son, Jimuel, also rose to celebrity fame as an amateur boxer, model & actor, while his second son, Michael, is a rapper, who has amassed tens of millions of streams with his songs.
-His daughter, Queenie, was born in the United States.
+Together, they have five children, Emmanuel Jr. (Jimuel), Michael Stephen, Mary Divine Grace (Princess), Queen Elizabeth (Queenie) and Israel.
+In 2006, Joanna Rose Bacosa, a KTV receptionist, disclosed the existence of her child with Pacquiao named as Emmanuel "Eman" Bacosa, who was born in January 2004.
+Although Pacquiao initially did not acknowledge him, he was later seen training with Eman, who began following in his father's footsteps and pursued boxing.
+Eman made his boxing debut on September 23, 2023, which ended in a draw.
+He dedicated his win against Noel Pangantao on December 15, 2023, to his father.
+His eldest son with Jinkee, Jimuel, is an aspiring amateur boxer, model & actor, while his second son, Michael, is a rapper, who has amassed tens of millions of streams with his songs, and incumbent councilor of General Santos.
+His first daughter, Princess, is a popular YouTube vlogger with millions of subscribers and started the Pacquiao family's network of YouTube content, while his second daughter, Queenie, was born in the United States.
+On May 27, 2024, Mary Divine Grace "Princess" graduated secondary school from Brent International School.

 Pacquiao resides in his hometown of General Santos, South Cotabato, Philippines.
 As the congressman representing the lone district of Sarangani from 2010 to 2016, he officially resided in Kiamba, Sarangani, the hometown of his wife.
-Upon his election to the Senate of the Philippines, he returned his official residence to General Santos, as Senators are elected on a nationwide basis, rather than by district.
+Upon his election to the Senate of the Philippines, he returned his official residence to General Santos, as senators are elected on a nationwide basis, rather than by district.

-Pacquiao has a YouTube channel with 830,000 subscribers as of August 2022.
+Pacquiao has a YouTube channel with 990,000 subscribers as of August 2023.
 The Pacquiao family constantly posts content about their activities together in their own separate YouTube channels.
-His daughter, Mary and his wife Jinkee both have one million subscribers and his sons Jimuel and Michael each have fewer than 600,000.
+His daughter, Mary and his wife Jinkee both have more than one million subscribers and his sons Jimuel and Michael each have fewer than 600,000.

 On June 25, 2010, Pacquiao completed a 10-day crash course on Development Legislation and Governance at the Graduate School of Public and Development Management of the Development Academy of the Philippines (DAP).